swiftlang/swift-package-manager/README.md

 or GLibc on Linux,
 most dependencies require code to be downloaded and built in order to be used.

-Extracting code that solves a particular problem into a separate module allows for that code to be reused in other situations.
+> Extracting code that solves a particular problem into a separate module
+> allows for that code to be reused in other situations.
-For example, a module that provides functionality for making network requests could be shared between a photo sharing app and a program that displays the weather forecast.
+> For example, a module that provides functionality for making network requests
+> could be shared between a photo sharing app
+> and a program that displays the weather forecast.
-And if a new module comes along that does a better job, it can be swapped in easily, with minimal change.
+> And if a new module comes along that does a better job,
+> it can be swapped in easily, with minimal change.
-By embracing modularity, you can focus on the interesting aspects of the problem at hand, rather than getting bogged down by solved problems you encounter along the way.
+> By embracing modularity,
+> you can focus on the interesting aspects of the problem at hand,
+> rather than getting bogged down by solved problems you encounter along the way.

+### Packages & Dependency Management

 Adding dependencies to a project, however, has an associated coordination cost.
 In addition to downloading and building the source code for a dependency,